vatsalparikh07/100-days-of-data-science-challenge/Dayy 93. Solving an HR Analytics Case Study with Power BI/Readme.md

 ---

 *Day 93 of #100DaysOfDataScience demonstrates the power of Power BI for comprehensive HR analytics.
-By transforming raw data into an interactive dashboard, we can uncover key drivers of employee attrition and provide actionable insights for better workforce management. - Vatsal Parikh*
+By transforming raw data into an interactive dashboard, we can uncover key drivers of employee attrition and provide actionable insights for better workforce management.*